 The Supreme Court has long held that such reverse-payment deals are anticompetitive and therefore illegal, but, the complaint alleges, Shire and Actavis tried to conceal the reverse payment in their carefully worded settlement and license agreements, using a language that the Federal Trade Commission, the regulatory agency responsible for addressing anticompetitive behavior, has recently acknowledged may signal a reverse payment.
 And, although Shire and Actavis are defending this case by contending there was no no-AG agreement, the companies’ twin press releases on the day they executed their agreement confirmed that both companies knew and understood that Shire would not launch an AG.

 In October 2017, the United States District Court for the District of Massachusetts denied the defendants’ bid to dismiss the complaint.
-On September 24, 2019, the district court certified a class of all direct purchasers of brand and generic Intuniv, and appointed Thomas M. Sobol and Lauren G. Barnes as lead class counsel.
-The parties’ summary judgment and Daubert motions are pending before the district court.
-The case is scheduled for trial on July 14, 2020.
+On Sept.
+24, 2019, the district court certified a class of all direct purchasers of brand and generic Intuniv, and appointed Thomas M. Sobol and Lauren G. Barnes as lead class counsel.